elephantscale/es-training-new/python/slides/Data_Science_Intro.md

 ## Model Validation

-  * Models need to be ‘verified’  / ‘validated.’
+  * Models need to be 'verified'  / 'validated.'

   * Split the data set into